-He, Private Baldwin, had not been selected to serve in any of the first six drafts; he was to have been posted in Scotland for some seven months before his turn would come.
+Lance Corporal Christopher had not been selected to serve in any of the first six drafts; he was to have been posted in Scotland for some seven months before his turn would come.
 When it did come, his draft would be dispatched directly to France.

-(Right below: British troops disembark at an earlier time of the Great War at Rouen en route to the Western Front. - from Illustration)
+(Right: British troops disembark at an earlier time of the Great War at Rouen en route to the Western Front. - from Illustration)

-On June 25 the 7th Re-enforcement Draft from Ayr passed through the English south-coast port of Southampton en route to the Continent, Private Baldwin among its ranks.
+On June 25 the 7th Re-enforcement Draft from Ayr passed through the English south-coast port of Southampton en route to the Continent, Lance Corporal Christopher one of its non-commissioned officers.
 On the morrow, the 26th, the detachment disembarked in Rouen, capital city of Normandy, and site of the large British Expeditionary Force Base Depot.
 There the draft was to spend several days undergoing final training and organization before proceeding to its rendezvous with the Newfoundland Battalion, it just having experienced the maelstrom of a place called Beaumont-Hamel.